Skip to Main Content

 Collins Library offers several ways to get research help, depending on your needs.

-- Schedule a virtual research consultation with a Collins liaison librarian.
+- Schedule a research consultation with a Collins liaison librarian.

 You can find the liaison librarian for your course or subject area on the library research guides.